Bandz88/My-practicum-exam/README.md

 This is the link to my repository: https://github.com/Bandz88/My-practicum-exam The purpose of the app: The app is created to tell the weather temps and the weater conditions for local residents.
 The app is only able to help local residents, so any one who isnt a local resident will find this app as useless.
 I gave the app a light purple background design.
-While, giving it purple button background.As i was coding, i limked my work to Github.
+While, giving it purple button background.As i was coding, i linked my work to Github.
 I kept pushing it onto my Github and adding commits as i worked.
 The flowchart:
 1. Start (circle)
 2. Press the start button to proceed forward (square)